Manual (English)

 Applicants should not take the initiative to establish follow-up contacts regarding the status of their application.
 Applicants and laureates will be contacted individually if necessary.

-The final results will be announced in Mid-April 2024.
+The final results will be announced in End of April 2025.
 The results will consist of a list of confirmed laureates and a waiting list.

 No ranking on any of the lists is communicated to applicants.
 Confirmed laureates need to comply with all scholarship programme administrative requirements and rules.